Feeding birds: advice to avoid nuisance and problems

 If you’re experiencing problems with nuisance birds, you should contact a specialist bird control company.

-If a neighbour is feeding birds inappropriately and causing a problem
+If a neighbour is feeding birds and causing problems

 You should first of all try talking to your neighbour to resolve the issue.
 If appropriate, you can direct your neighbour to this webpage for advice and good practice on feeding birds.